 How should I prepare?

 Before your colposcopy appointment, you should not put anything in the vagina and abstain from intercourse for 48 hours.
-Colposcopy can be done at any time during your menstrual cycle, but if you have heavy vaginal bleeding on the day of your appointment call to ask if you should reschedule.
+Colposcopy can be done at any time during your menstrual cycle, but if you have heavy vaginal bleeding on the day of your appointment, please let us know.

 What should I expect?